Uber Business Model Canvas: Know what led to Uber’s success

 Uber says that Choice is a beautiful thing – read it HERE.

 For the drivers, Uber gives them the flexibility to decide when and how often they want to drive.
 Besides, Uber drivers reportedly earn more per hour, viz.a viz., industry-standard hourly averages.
 Again this can be attributed to busier days and more time spent serving customers.

 - Busier and efficient days

 - Higher hourly wages on an average

-Network effects — For most of the marketplace platforms network effects have a huge role to play, once they move beyond a critical mass.
-The usefulness of such platforms for the end suppliers and consumers is associated with how many other users are using this platform.
+Network effects — For most marketplace platforms, network effects have a huge role to play once they move beyond a critical mass.
+The usefulness of such platforms for the end suppliers and consumers is associated with how many other users are using it.
 Beyond a point, it is difficult to topple the incumbent.

-When applied to Uber these network effects apply in a certain geographic area and the playbook needs to be repeated in every new city it enters.
-But for a particular geographical area, more customer means increasing utilization of the taxi network, busier day for drivers, more income, more drivers, lesser costs for customer and better pickup times.
+When applied to Uber, these network effects apply in a certain geographic area, and the playbook needs to be repeated in every new city it enters.
+But for a particular geographical area, more customer means increasing utilization of the taxi network, a busier day for drivers, more income, more drivers, lesser costs for the customer, and better pickup times.

 If I had to put this in a nutshell, it goes like this:

-More customers — Busier day for drivers — More income per hour — More Drivers and larger coverage area— Better pickup times and lesser costs for customers.
+More customers — A busier day for drivers — More income per hour — More Drivers and larger coverage area— Better pickup times and lesser costs for customers.

 Uber Channels: How Uber Reaches Out: